LibertyDSNP/spec/pages/Frequency/Operations.md

 # Operations
 ## Method of execution
-DSNP operations are executed on Frequency via on-chain transactions, also known as extrinsic calls.
+DSNP Operations are executed on Frequency via on-chain transactions, also known as extrinsic calls.
 An extrinsic is a type of function defined in a Substrate Pallet.
 A Pallet is a Substrate runtime module and also a Cargo crate.

-State

 ### MSA Pallet
-Responsible for DSNP Identity operations and Delegation management
+Responsible for DSNP Identity Operations and Delegation management.

 ### Messages Pallet
-Responsible for DSNP Announcement operations.
+Responsible for DSNP Announcement Operations.

 ### Documentation Links
 - [Frequency Documentation](https://docs.frequency.xyz)